Morning

 • Toa Payoh

 Get your vintage film camera kicks at Filem, a shop in Kapo Factory Building that sells a range of 35mm and 120mm film cameras.
-Whether you want a fuss-free point-and-shoot, pick up your first SLR camera, or play around with rangefinders and medium format cameras, Filem has got 'em.
-Hell, you can even preorder the stupidly famous Contax T2.
+Whether you want a fuss-free point-and-shoot, or a higher-end SLR camera, Filem has got 'em.
 The folks at Filem can also answer all your questions about film cameras, help you troubleshoot issues, or even service your cameras.
 Filem also runs photowalks and film developing workshops.
+Though its physical store is closed until September 2024, you can still head to its website for all your photography needs.

 Advertising